 Key Things to Know about Mission Canvas

-Introduction to Mission Canvas
+Introduction to Mission Model Canvas

 How do organizations involved in the defense sector or services bring clarity to their policies and areas of execution?
-What are the processes that have to be planned or the stages that a product or service has to pass through to make it a success?
+What processes have to be planned or the stages that a product or service has to pass through to make it a success?
 There has to be a clear roadmap or a visual representation that envisages and lays out every aspect of a campaign or an organization and connects it.
-That is the Mission Canvas.
+That is the Mission Model Canvas.

-What is Mission Canvas?
+What is Mission Model Canvas?

-What has changed in a Mission Canvas?
+What has changed in a Mission Model Canvas?

 Customer Segments has changed to Beneficiaries